 More important is that our ancestors spent an estimated 3-6 hours per day on food acquisition.
-Furthermore, physical activity was required for them to secure water, shelter, clothing, and nearly other essential for life in that time period.
+Furthermore, physical activity was required for them to secure water, shelter, clothing, and nearly everything essential for life in that time period.

-Today, we are largely sendentary culture, working in offices, ordering our essentials online, and indulging in Netflix binges of our favorite series.
+Today, we are largely a sedentary culture, working in offices, ordering our essentials online, and indulging in Netflix binges of our favorite series.
 According to a recent Nielsen report, Americans are now consuming an appalling 5 hours and four minutes of TV per day on average.
 That equates to 35.5 hours per week or 77 days per year.

 How to Enjoy Fruit on a Low-Carb Diet

 If you’re following a low-carb diet, you need to be mindful of the fruit you eat.
 Whenever possible, eat vegetables instead of fruit.
 You can get the same vitamins, minerals, and antioxidants from veggies with much lower carb counts.

 Yes, fruit will be sweeter and better-tasting.
 That’s because of the higher carb levels.

 Replacing some of your fruit with vegetables frees up some carbs so you can make the most of the fruit you do eat.
 Limit it to small amounts of your absolute favorite fruit and you can still enjoy them while sticking to your diet.

 Are you curious about what other knowledge you were taught in school that isn’t what it seems?
 I share what I’ve learned through experience, so you can save yourself the trial and error.
 Things like does fruit have carbs and how to start investing in real estate.
 Check out the blog for insights that will transform your life.

 Do you have questions about eating carbs while losing weight or trying to achieve your physique goals?
 Ask them in the comments below.